longaccess/terms/Privacy Policy.md

 Compliance with Laws and Law Enforcement Requests; Protection of Long Access's Rights.

-We may disclose to parties outside Long Access files stored in your account in their encrypted form and information about you that we collect when we have a good faith belief that disclosure is reasonably necessary to (a) comply with a law, regulation or compulsory legal request; (b) protect the safety of any person from death or serious bodily injury; (c) prevent fraud or abuse of Long Access or its users; or (d) to protect Long Access’s property rights.
+We may disclose to parties outside Long Access files stored in your account in their encrypted form and information about you that we collect when we have a good faith belief that disclosure is reasonably necessary to (a) comply with a law, regulation or compulsory legal request; (b) protect the safety of any person from death or serious bodily injury; (c) prevent fraud or abuse of Long Access or its users; or (d) to protect Long Access' property rights.
 However, Long Access will not be able to decrypt any files that you encrypted prior to storing them on Long Access.

 Business Transfers.
 If we are involved in a merger, acquisition, or sale of all or a portion of our assets, your information may be transferred as part of that transaction, but we will notify you (for example, via email